Intercompany Solutions: Your Business Partner for starting a business in the Netherlands

 - 93% of the native population speak English; many are proficient in German and French;

-- Highly educated labor force (third in the global top for education level);
+- Highly educated labor force (3rd in the global top for education level);

 - Outstanding international business atmosphere;

-- Holland is fourth in the global report of the WEF and first in the European top for most innovative and competitive economies;
+- Holland is 4th in the global report of the WEF and first in the European top for most innovative and competitive economies;

 - According to a recent investigation by G. Thorton, starting a business in the Netherlands is one of the best choices for foreign investors.

 - The country welcomes foreign entrepreneurs and investors: from small enterprises to multinational companies included in the Fortune 500 list;